Alumni Visitor Centre Regulations

-- Alumni should bring identification with them to help verify their eligibility to access the Centre.
+- Alumni should bring identification and their CID / alumni number with them to help verify their eligibility to access the Centre.

 - Users are permitted to use the free Wi-Fi via The Cloud or via an 8-hour guest access account, to be utilised within the Centre.
 Users utilising the ICT facilities in the Centre and accessing the College’s Wi-Fi must comply with the College’s Conditions of use of IT facilities.

 - Opening hours are Monday to Friday, between 09.15 and 16.45, however users are encouraged to begin exiting the Centre from 16.30, as staff require time to tidy and refresh the space before they leave at 17.00.

 - The College may at any time, with notice (where practicable) close the Centre for any period of time in connection with any cleaning, repair or maintenance work or for reasons beyond the College’s control.
 Where advance notification of closure is practicable, such notification will be posted in the Main College Reception, the Alumni Visitor Centre and on the website.

 - The Centre can be used for business purposes; however, businesses cannot be registered to the address, nor can personal or business correspondence be sent to the Centre.

 - Users are permitted to leave their own luggage through the ‘Left-Luggage’ service.
 Luggage can only be stored during opening hours and must be collected before closing time.
 Staff reserve the right to inspect luggage that they may consider as suspicious.
 Security will be notified of any luggage not collected.